Fast winning strategies in a generalized van der Waerden game: Overview of the Paper

-In section 2, we explain a method for finding winning strategies by constructing trees with certain properties, concluding with a construction that yields a win for Maker in $|S|$ moves if $|S|\leq 3$.
-Then in section 3, we introduce the notion of ``symmetric'' sets, which we use to show that Maker has no winning strategy in $|S|$ moves if $|S|\geq 5$.
-Section 4 solves the case where $|S|=4$; we show that Maker can win in 5 moves or less, and characterize $S$ such that Maker can win in 4 moves.
-We end the paper with a brief discussion on some further questions.
+Hereafter, the only game we we will consider is the one described at the beginning of this paper.
+In Section~\ref{sec:upper}, we provide an upper bound on the number of moves needed for Maker to win the game, depending only on $|S|$.
+In Section \ref{sec:winning}, we explain a method for finding winning strategies by constructing trees with certain properties, concluding with a construction that yields a win for Maker in $|S|$ moves if $|S|\leq 3$.
+Then in Section~\ref{sec:weak}, we introduce the notion of ``symmetric'' sets, which we use to show that Maker has no winning strategy in $|S|$ moves if $|S|\geq 5$.
+Section~\ref{sec:four} solves the case where $|S|=4$; we show that Maker can win in 5 moves or less, and characterize $S$ such that Maker can win in 4 moves (these turn out to be the symmetric sets first defined in Section~\ref{sec:weak}).